amitruck-ltd/docs/source/includes/_vehicle-types.md

 * Http Method: `POST`
 * Content-Type: `application/json`

-### List Vehicle Types
+### LIST A VEHICLE TYPE

 This API returns a collection of all Amitruck 2.0 vehicle types.

 * URL: `v2/vehicle-types`
 * Http Method: `GET`

-### Retrieve a Vehicle Type
+### RETRIEVE A VEHICLE TYPE

 This endpoint retrieves details of an existing vehicle type.
 You have to pass the `ID` of the vehicle type.
+It returns error 404(not found) if the vehicle type to be retrieved does not existing in the Amitruck 2.0 database.

 * URL: `v2/vehicle-types/{ID}`
 * Http Method: `GET`

+### UPDATE A VEHICLE TYPE

+This endpoint updates an existing vehicle type.
+It returns error 404 when the vehicle type to be updated does not exist.

+* URL: `v2/vehicle-types/{vehicle-type-ID}/update`
+* Http Method: `PUT`
+* Content-Type: `application/json`

+### DELETE A VEHICLE TYPE

+This endpoint DELETES an existing vehicle type in a software way.
+It does not erase it from the database, instead it updates the `deleted_at` field with the current time stamp so that this field will be considered deleted, but can be restored when needed.

+The API to restore a deleted field will be released in the future version of this API.

+* URL: `v2/vehicle-types/{vehicle-type-ID}/delete`
+* Http Method: `DELETE`
+* Content-Type: `application/json`